wanyuac/NITREc/Script/README.md

 Yu Wan

-Release: 1 August 2020; latest update: 5 September 2020
+Release: 1 August 2020; latest update: 25 September 2020

 <br/>

-Nine scripts are developed to facilitate use of database NITREcMut.
+Nine scripts are developed to facilitate use of database NITREc.